RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

-# How RESETHACKER Community is separated from the Departments?
+## How RESETHACKER Community is separated from the Departments?

-We have created 4 departments based on the domain, skill and experience.
-Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in IT sectors.
+> We have created 4 departments based on the domain, skill and experience.Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in IT sectors.

 Index | Department
 --- | ---